About the Board of Trustees

 - Three are selected by the township members of The District

 - Three are chosen by the municipal members of The District

 - Township and municipal membership in The District is shown on our membership map

-- Review, provide direction and approve annual strategic plan
+- Review, provide direction and approve the annual strategic plan

-- Review, provide direction and approve annual financial plan
+- Review, provide direction and approve the annual financial plan

 - Approve annual compensation of senior management

 - Review operational status versus the financial plans

 - Assess the performance of the board

 - Recruit board members jointly with The District President